ember-learn/super-rentals-tutorial/README.md

     /** ...snip... */
     ```

+If the source is a file, then the source file's content will be rendered into
+the resulting code block. ~~If the source is a folder, its structure will be
-The content of the source code block is used to populate the resulting code
+rendered into the resulting code block using a format similar to the Unix
+`tree` command.~~

-block only.
-If the source code block is empty, the source file's content will
+If the source code block is non-empty, its content will be rendered into the
+resulting code block in place of the default output described above.
+This is
-be rendered instead.
-This is useful because the file you are copying is
+useful because the file you are copying is probably quite large, and you don't
-probably quite large, and you don't necessarily want to render the whole file
-into the resulting markdown file.
+necessarily want to render the whole file into the resulting markdown file.

 Options: